opvasger/develm/readme.md

 ## Usage

 1. run `elm install opvasger/develm` to install the flags-package.
+2. as a temporary caveat, move the following packages from indirect- to
+   direct-dependencies:
+   - `BrianHicks/elm-trend`
+   - `elm-explorations/test`
+   - `elm-explorations/benchmark`
+   - `elm/random`
-2. create a `Dev.elm` module in a source-directory.
+3. create a `Dev.elm` module in a source-directory.
 It should import `DevElm` and expose a `flags`-definition of type `DevElm.Flags` - for example like
    this: